 Born in Texas in 1933, country singer and songwriter Willie Nelson rose to prominence at the end of the 1960s and contributed to the "outlaw country" subgenre, which challenged the conservatism of Nashville.
 During his lengthy, award-winning career, he has written some of the most popular and memorable country songs of all time, many of which have been covered by a wide range of artists over the last half century.
-Now in his 80s, Nelson continues to record and tour, as well as devoting a considerable amount of time to various charitable and political causes.
+Now in his 80s, Nelson continues to record, tour and devote time to charitable and political causes.

 Nelson got his first guitar at the early age of six and started writing his own songs soon thereafter.
 His famous gospel song “Family Bible” draws from his early exposure to religious music.
 He sold the song to his guitar teacher for $50.

 A few years later, he started playing his first professional gigs with a local polka band, and in 1947 Nelson joined the gospel group Bud Fletcher and the Texans, which already featured Bobbie on piano.
 They played the local club circuit for the next few years—and Bobbie and Bud married.

 Schools and Air Force